osmlab/name-suggestion-index/README.md

 - `npm run build`
   - Processes any custom locations under `features/**/*.geojson`
-  - Regenerates `dist/filtered/names_keep.json` and `dist/filtered/names_discard.json`
+  - Regenerates `dist/filtered/*` keep and discard lists
-  - Any new items from `names_keep` not already present in the index will be added to it
+  - Any new items from the keep list not already present in the index will be merged into it
   - Outputs many warnings to suggest updates to `data/**/*.json`

+### Building nsi.guide

+<https://nsi.guide/> is a web application written in ReactJS that lets anyone browse the index.
+* The source code for this app can be found under `app/*`
+* `npm run appbuild` will rebuild it.

 ### Other commands